-When capital assets (property, plant and equipment that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
+When capital assets, construction in progress, that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
 However, the Statement of Net Position included those capital assets among the assets of the District as a whole.